-Auction houses are a good option if you’re selling a large collection that is very valuable.
+Auction houses are a good option if you’re selling a large and very valuable collection.
 Do note that this option will reduce your final payout because you have to factor in the house fees and commissions, which are most often in the 20% range.
-It is our experience unless your using a high end auction house that focuses on collectibles, the items don’t always get proper treatment either and things get lost or separated leading to lower prices.
-Additionally, very rare items are not identified as such (as auction houses are generalists not specialists) and sold for even pennies on the dollar.
+It is our experience unless you’re using a high-end auction house that focuses on collectibles, the items don’t always get proper treatment either and things get lost or separated leading to lower prices.
+Additionally, very rare items are not identified as such (as auction houses are generalists, not specialists) and sold for even pennies on the dollar.

 Selling to a Toy Dealer Directly

-This day and age there are several different online outlets you can utilize to sell your Transformer collection; however, your best option for selling online would be eBay .
-EBay and other auction sites are a popular way to sell Transformers today.
+In this day and age, there are several different online outlets you can utilize to sell your Transformer collection; however, your best option for selling online would be eBay. eBay and other auction sites are a popular way to sell Transformers today.
 They allow you to expand your potential customer base.
 However, this method also comes with some extra costs.
 You will have to take individual pictures of the items, which can be a timely process alone.
-In addition you also have to take into consideration the packing and shipping of the items.
-This is very time consuming doing one at a time.
+In addition, you also have to take into consideration the packing and shipping of the items.
+This is very time-consuming doing one at a time.
 All that with constant running to the post office.
 That’s just the time expense.

 Now you have to look at the financial expenses.
-The listing, final auction, and PayPal fees can reduce the final selling price by 14% of more.
+The listing, final auction, and PayPal fees can reduce the final selling price by 14% or more.
 You also have to think about paying for shipping and insurance expenses.
 Then there’s communicating with bidders and possibly dealing with returns, even fraud.
-In the end it can be a very costly and time consuming process.
+In the end, it can be a very costly and time-consuming process.
 We sell on eBay, but our clients know what to expect, and when they don’t know a seller they will not pay the same prices, this means simply you can’t sell an item for what we can.

 Regardless of which method you end up choosing to sell your collection, it’s in your best interest to organize the toys, evaluate them to determine their worth, and research reputable buyers.